Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Introduction

-\begin{enumerate} \item We propose a distributed resonance beam positioning (DRBP) system, which neither requires a fixed number of base stations nor considers multi-MT concurrency.
-DRBP employs base station localization (BSL) to estimate the base station position and utilizes self-localization (SL) to estimate the MT position, enabling the extension of base station quantities and eliminating the constraints of positioning algorithms on concurrency.
+\begin{enumerate} \item We propose a distributed resonance beam positioning (DRBP) system, which removes the need for a fixed number of base stations and resolves the multi-MT concurrency challenges inherent in centralized systems.
+DRBP employs base station localization (BSL) to estimate the base station position and utilizes self-localization (SL) to estimate the MT position, enabling the extension of base station quantities and eliminating the constraints of positioning algorithms on multi-MT concurrency.
 Leveraging resonant beam self-established, self-alignment, and energy focusing character, DRBP achieves high-precision positioning. \item We develop a theoretical model for evaluating DRBP performance.
 By accurately simulating the propagation of resonant beams within the transmission channel, we estimate the AoA error range and the precision of BSL and SL, guiding system performance evaluation and optimization.
 Numerical results show that BSL achieves sub-decimeter positioning accuracy with a root mean square error (RMSE) of $0.18$ m, even with AoA errors up to $0.2^{\circ}$.
 The SL accuracy achieves a positioning RMSE of $0.1$ m and a rotational RMSE of $2^{\circ}$. \end{enumerate}

 The remainder of this article is organized as follows.
 Section~II outlines the system architecture and fundamental principles of the DRBP.
 Section III details the BSL methods for AoA estimation using resonant beam phases and wavefront sensors, along with the depth calculation process through the RB-T deployment mode and disparity principle.
 Section IV presents the principles of SL via resonant beam, including the installation, coordinate transformations, minimal system deployment, and the method for optimizing position accuracy in multi-base station scenarios.
 Additionally, system errors related to beam power cycles and noise factors are analyzed.
 Section V presents simulation results validating the system's effectiveness.
 Finally, Section VI concludes the study.